 Dunelm sandwich maker

-This was the cheapest sandwich maker we tested out and it even comes with a two year guarantee.
+This was the cheapest sandwich maker we tested out and it even comes with a two-year guarantee.
 At 750W it had lower power than other machines we used, but we found it did cook evenly – it just needed slightly longer to heat up.
-This maker has a power on and ready to go light indicator, so you know when it’s time to put your creation in to cook, however, the plates are on the smaller side so don't over-fill your sandwich when using this machine.
-This is a good budget option – just make sure to put lots of butter on your bread to make sure your toastie doesn’t get stuck, then clean the machine after use with a damp cloth.
+This maker has a power on and ready to go light indicator, so you know when it’s time to put your creation in to cook.
+However, the plates are on the smaller side so don't over-fill your sandwich when using this machine.
+You’ll also need to make sure to put lots of butter on your bread to make sure your toastie doesn’t get stuck, then clean the machine after use with a damp cloth.

 The verdict: Sandwich toasters

 If you’re ready to make a serious investment in a sandwich maker, it has to be Sage the perfect press.
 While the Russell Hobbs 3 in 1 deep fill sandwich maker comes in as a close second thanks to its traditional yet versatile capabilities.For a budget buy you can use on the go, the Morphy Richards MICO toasted sandwich maker is a great choice.